D1le/d1le.github.io/content/posts/2019-09-03---Introducing-Wings-Framework.md

 On the other hand java ecosystem has lots of excellent mature open source libraries and tools.
 Testing frameworks such as JUnit, TestNG, testing libraries mockito, easy mock, Automation tools - Jenkins,
-Monitoring - prometheus, tick stack
+Monitoring - prometheus, TICK stack
 Sonarqube

 So, why dont't leverage these technologies?